tearne/stuff/debian/smart.md

 Check disks have SMART support and it's enabled (may need `-d sat` as above):

-        smartctl -a /dev/sda | grep "support is:"
+        smartctl -a /dev/sda | grep "support is:" sudo smartctl -a -d sat /dev/sda | grep "support is:"

 Setup `/etc/default/smartmontools`: